 It’s built on the automaker’s latest MEB platform, which is specifically designed for future EVs.
 The automaker says “you will feel the difference MEB makes“, VW ID.4 has a longer wheelbase, short overhangs, and a spacious interior.

 VW ID.4 looks amazing inside out and comes loaded with numerous features.
 In addition, with the strong reputation of VW as an automaker in the industry, it can be a good option for consumers.

 6. Cadillac LYRIQ EV

 |Launch Date||2023 (Expected)|

-Though GM plans to launch a fleet of 22 electric vehicles by 2023, there is very limited information about its first EV.
-The company has not revealed its name on its official site.
-However, some sources suggest it will be called Lyriq.
+Though GM plans to launch a fleet of 22 electric vehicles by 2023, there is limited information about its first EV Cadillac LYRIQ.
+However, what we know is that it will be a luxury electric SUV.

 |Electric Range||250-300 miles|

 Set to launch in 2022, Fisker Ocean is a sober-looking electric SUV with impressive off-roading capabilities.
 All models of this electric SUV will be All-Wheel Drive except the base model, which will be Rear-Wheel Drive.

 The AWD model of Fisker Ocean electric SUV will deliver an output of more than 300 HP.
 In terms of interior, the SUV will have an all-vegan interior integrated with recycled materials.
 Whether the vegan interior will remain optional or standard with all variants is not mentioned on the website.